Teyras/MT/text/chapters/100_measurement_stability.md

 Informally, we define a stable measurement as one that yields the same or very similar value each time it is repeated.

-This property is crucial in assignments that require students to submit programs that are not only correct, but also fast.
+This property is crucial in assignments which require students to submit programs that are not only correct, but also fast.
 For many problems, the benefit of an efficient algorithm manifests only on large inputs.
-On the other hand, it is important that the evaluation takes as little time as possible so that the system can provide feedback quickly.
-If the measurements are not stable, we need larger inputs to counteract the instability in distinguishing efficient programs from inefficient ones.
-Therefore, stable measurements allow us to keep the input data small, which in turn makes the response period of the system shorter.
+On the other hand, it is important that the evaluation takes as little time as possible so the system can provide feedback quickly.
+If the measurements are not stable, the difference between efficient and inefficient solutions might be visible only after we test them with larger inputs, thus counteracting the instability.
+Stable measurements allow us to keep the input data small, which in turn makes the response period of the system shorter.

 This idea is illustrated in Figure \ref{stability-illustration}.
 For `n=25`, the 5% relative error margins do not overlap, while the 20% ones do.
 The value of